Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Results and discussion

 \subsection{Parallel implementation and efficiency}

-We use OpenMP \cite{openmp_website} to parallelise the queries.
+We use OpenMP to parallelise the queries.
 In fixed-radius searches, we provide a \textit{kernel} and a radius that are independent of the chosen centre, and then we perform simple loop-level parallelisation over all the centres specified in $v_s$.
 For kNN searches, we essentially do the same for a given $k$, instead of radius and kernel.
-We distribute our iterations using OpenMP \textit{dynamic scheduling} with automatic block size, as we found it offers better performance on our system than other OpenMP scheduling strategies.
+We distribute our iterations using OpenMP \textit{dynamic scheduling}, which allocates chunks of iterations to threads at runtime, with automatic block size, which adapts well to the unbalanced workloads inherent in spatial queries where different centres yield distinct numbers of neighbours.
+We found that it offers better performance on our system than other OpenMP scheduling strategies.

 To wrap up the search efficiency analysis, we perform a scalability experiment on the structures.
-During the executions showcased in this section, we run our programs with the memory interleave policy using \emph{numactl --interleave=all}.
-This makes the assignment of threads to nodes less relevant and minimises the NUMA architecture's impact.
+During the executions showcased in this section, we run our programs with the memory interleave policy using \texttt{numactl --interleave=all}.
+This makes the assignment of threads to nodes less relevant and minimises the Non-Uniform Memory Access (NUMA) architecture's impact.
 Without page interleaving and small trees, affinity becomes important: whether the threads are executing on the node containing the tree.

-The heatmaps of Figure \ref{fig:parallelism-lille-0}, show how the parallel efficiency varies on cloud \textit{Lille\_0}, after Hilbert reordering.
+The heatmaps of Figure~\ref{fig:parallelism-lille-0}, show how the parallel efficiency varies on cloud \textit{Lille\_0}, after Hilbert reordering.
 Executions with higher radii present better parallel efficiency, which may be because other threads find more points and better populate the shared caches of each NUMA package.
 Nanoflann achieves a similar parallel efficiency to our linear \Octree.

 Our parallelisation achieves almost ideal efficiency for full searches, as assigning consecutive centres to each thread greatly improves memory locality.
 Given a centre $p_{i}$ and a small $j$, centre $p_{i+j}$ is typically closer in space thanks to the reordering, and the intersection of their neighbourhood sets $\mathcal{N}_i \cap \mathcal{N}_{i+j}$, will typically be larger, making it more likely that points in $\mathcal{N}_{i+j}$ are already in cache from previous queries.